dsgissin/DiscriminativeActiveLearning/_posts/2018-07-05-Experiments.markdown

 {% include image.html path="Experiments/results_mnist_ranking_uncertainty_bayesian.png" %}

 Indeed, we got that the two methods rank the unlabeled examples in a very similar way.
 Next we can have a look at the adversarial method.
-It's intuition is similar to that of uncertainty sampling and as we saw in earlier posts, they are the same thing in linear models.
-Do they behave similarly when applied to highly non linear functions like neural nets?
+We saw in the comparison on MNIST that the methods perform similarly and they're intuition is similar, so do they behave similarly?

 {% include image.html path="Experiments/results_mnist_ranking_uncertainty_adversarial.png" %}